amadeus/Engine.js/README.md

 ### `Engine.clearColor`

-There are three possible values for this that can incur 2 different scenarios.
+There are three possible values for this.
 By default, `.clearColor` is `undefined`.
 This is the default behavior and will force the `.clearRect` method to be called on the entire canvas every frame.
 Generally speaking this is what you want.
 Another option is to pass a string representing a color.
 This can be RGBA, RGB, Hex, etc.  When a color is specified then `.fillRect` with the provided color will be used to 'clear' the canvas every frame instead of `.clearRect`.
 And finally, if you set `.clearColor` to `null`, then it will bypass any clearing of the frame meaning every frame will be drawn on top of the previous frames.

 ### `Engine.onRun`